 The assigned rating incorporates The Pakistan Water and Power Development Authority's ("WAPDA") high strategic importance as Pakistan's sole platform for developing water and hydropower resources.
 Most of WAPDA's projects are funded by the Government of Pakistan ("GoP" or the "Government") through grants, re-lending, and loans, along with a favorable tariff scheme that covers operating costs and ensures a reasonable return on investment.
-In May 2017, WAPDA issued the first tranche of its Sukuk, valued at PKR 15,000mln to finance Stage-I of the Dasu Hydropower Project ("Dasu" or the "Project").
-The assigned rating of Sukuk incorporates an unconditional and irrevocable guarantee by the GoP.
-The guarantee covers the payment of the total outstanding amount of the Sukuk and the related profit component.
-The GoP would pay the entire called amount immediately upon receiving a demand notice from the issue agent.
-Additionally, WAPDA has maintained a Debt Payment Account (DPA) with the Facility Agent which is held under an exclusive lien in favor of the Issue agent.
-During each month, WAPDA deposits an amount equivalent to 1/6th of the upcoming installment into the DPA, so that the aggregate amount available in the DPA on the upcoming Installment date is equal to the relevant upcoming Installment.
+The assigned rating of TFC incorporates an unconditional and irrevocable guarantee by the Government of Pakistan (GoP) which has already been issued.
+The guarantee is covering the payment of the total outstanding amount of the TFC and the related profit component.
+GoP would pay the entire called amount immediately upon receiving a demand notice from the issue agent.
+Additionally, WAPDA has maintained a Debt Payment Account (DPA) with the Facility Agent which is be held under an exclusive lien in favor of the Issue agent.
+During each month, WAPDA deposits an amount equivalent to 1/6th of the upcoming Installment into the DPA, so that the aggregate amount available in the DPA on the upcoming Installment Date is equal to the relevant upcoming Installment.
 The Project has achieved ~24.25% physical progress and 71.24% financial progress.
 In FY24, the entire 5,031 acres of land required for the project was successfully acquired.
 Additional key milestones achieved during this period include: i) Upstream Starter Dam (up to El.
 798 m) ii) Completion of Project Colony Phase-A iii) Excavation of 765 KVA Switchyard iv) Completion of Left bank traffic tunnel (LBTT).
 The Project is financed through a mix of WAPDA internally generated cash (15%) and borrowing (85%) i) Long-term (local & foreign) ii) Bonds Issuance (Islamic & Conventional).